tailor-platform/terraform-provider-tailor/docs/resources/workflow.md

 - `concurrency_policy` (Attributes) (see [below for nested schema](#nestedatt--concurrency_policy))
 - `labels` (Map of String) Labels for this workflow.
+- `publish_execution_events` (Boolean) When true, publish workflow.workflow_execution.* dataplane events for this workflow's executions.
+Defaults to false.
 - `retry_policy` (Attributes) (see [below for nested schema](#nestedatt--retry_policy))

 ### Read-Only